 Each state has laws affecting what happens to a body after death.
 For example, most states regulate embalming, burial or cremation, scattering ashes, and how to get a death certificate.
 Here are some answers to common questions about these matters in California.

-If you are the executor of the estate, you should ask for at least ten certified copies.
-You will need to submit a certified copy of the death certificate each time you claim property or benefits that belonged to the deceased person, including life insurance proceeds, Social Security benefits, payable-on-death accounts, veterans benefits, and many others.
+If you are the executor of the estate, you should ask for at least 10 certified copies.
+You'll need to submit a certified copy of the death certificate each time you claim property or benefits that belonged to the deceased person, including life insurance proceeds, Social Security benefits, payable-on-death accounts, veterans benefits, and many others.

-To order a full certified copy of a death certificate, you must be:
+To order a certified authorized copy of a death certificate, you must be:

-For more details, see the Pamphlet for Certified Copies of Death Records, available from the California Department of Public Health website.
+For more details, see How to Obtain a Certified Copy of a Death Record, available from the California Department of Public Health.

 Embalming is a process in which blood is drained from the body and replaced with fluids that delay disintegration.
-It's rarely necessary, because refrigeration serves the same purpose.
+Though it's still a common procedure, embalming is rarely necessary; refrigeration serves the same purpose.

-In California, regulations require a body to be embalmed or refrigerated if final disposition will not occur within 24 hours.
-There is an exception for families conducting home funerals.
+In California, except in limited circumstances, embalming is not required.
+California regulations do, however, require a body to be either embalmed or refrigerated if final disposition will not occur within 24 hours.
+There's an exception for families conducting home funerals.

 Burial.
 No law requires a casket for burial.
 However, you should check with the cemetery; it may have rules requiring a certain type of container.